APTrust/registry/README.md

 | inactive@inst1.edu   | password | Deactivated Inst User at Inst 1 |
 | admin@inst2.edu      | password | Institutional User at Inst 2    |

+Note that in the test fixtures, the API secret key for all users is `password`.

 # Testing